 - c) Dental Age Estimation (DAE) cases - 1.
 A Candidate shall have been the primary investigator in five (5) DAE cases. - a.
 At least one case of the five cases shall have been a case involving: - i. a child (under age 12 years) - ii. an adolescent or sub-adult (12- 19 years) - iii. an adult (>19 years).
 The remaining two cases can be from any of the age groups. - 2.
 A minimum of one (1) of the five (5) cases shall be from the candidate's own casework. - 3.
+A minimum of one (1) of the five (5) cases must be obtained by successful completion of an ABFO Dental Age Estimation Workshop or a Repository case. - 4.
 DAE cases from ABFO Age Estimation Workshops (or other approved workshops) may be submitted toward the requirement. - a.
 No more than three (3) DAE cases from ABFO Workshops (or other approved workshops) shall be considered as counting toward the five (5) required DAE cases. - b.
 Only one workshop case from each of the age groups listed in 1.a. shall be considered. - c.
-The candidate must show proof that the case(s) submitted from workshops were completed to the satisfaction of the workshop faculty. - 4.
+The candidate must show proof that the case(s) submitted from workshops were completed to the satisfaction of the workshop faculty. - 5.
 The Age Estimation Committee shall establish and develop a repository of DAE cases.
 Cases from this repository may be provided to qualified candidates who request them. - a.
 The request for repository cases may not be made until after the candidate has completed one (1) DAE case originating from the candidate's own casework. - b.
 Repository cases must be completed on time and to the satisfaction of the Age Estimation Committee to be considered toward certification application. - c.
 A maximum of two (2) repository cases may be used to meet the minimum case experience requirement in DAE. - d.
 A repository case may not be considered as a case from the candidate's own casework.

-(Further details are in the ABFO Workshops Section)
+Further details are in the ABFO Workshops Section